Former Auburn Tigers head coach Gene Chizik only had a short tenure on The Plains, but it sure was sweet.

 The Tigers failed to produce the same results during the next two seasons, amassing a dismal 11-14 record, which ultimately led to Chizik receiving a buyout.

-Gene Chizik currently works as an entrepreneur, in addition to being an ESPN and SEC Network analyst.
+During his coaching hiatus, Gene Chizik worked as an entrepreneur, in addition to being an ESPN and SEC Network analyst.

 Chizik has three children with his wife Jonna: son Eugene "Cally" Calloway and twin daughters Landry and Kennedy.
 The family currently resides in Alabama.